It’s often argued that National Prohibition was a failure. But there were some benefits of Prohibition. Here are a few.

-Large numbers of police, sheriffs, Prohibition agents, mayors, and other officials profited.
+Large numbers of police, sheriffs, mayors, and other officials profited.
 They included most Prohibition Bureau agents!
 Their income from bribes soared.
 And it was easy money.
 Sometimes entire city administrations were corrupted.

 The rapid increase in crime led to the expansion of prisons.
 This profited builders.
 It also helped the guards and others needed to staff them..

 6. Moonshiners and Bootleggers

 Not well-known were the hundreds of thousands of people who became bootleggers.
 They included the high society LaMontages brothers.
 They included the odd-job laborer, Edward Doneganw.
 He became a millionaire within four months.
 And the former police sergeant, Roy Olmstead.
 His bootlegging made him one of the largest employers on Puget Sound.
 He employed office workers, bookkeepers, collectors, salespeople, and dispatchers.
 Also warehouse workers, mechanics, drivers, rum running crews, and legal counsel.
 They all shared the benefits of Prohibition from his illegal activities.

 7. Women’s Liberation

-Saloons had been for men only, except for prostitutes.
+Saloons had been for men only, except for sex workers.
 But the speakeasies that arose with Prohibition welcomed women.
 They were with their husbands or dates.
 This led to equality in drinking.
 That continues today.

 8. Those Whose Religion Opposes Alcohol

 Some religious groups oppose drinking alcohol.
 Islam does.
 But some Christian groups do as well.
 They include Mormons, Jehovah’s Witnesses, some Pentecostal Christian groups.
 Prohibition supported their anti-alcohol beliefs.

 9. Cruise Lines

 Prohibition helped cruise lines.
 “Cruises to nowhere” became popular.
 Ships would sail beyond the three mile limit.
 There, they could legally sell and serve alcohol.
 They also provided gambling and other entertainment.
 The ships would sail in circles until it was time to return to shore.

 10. U.S. Maritime Law

 Prohibition led to changes in maritime law.
 “Rum rows” of ships floated just beyond the three mile limit.
 Smaller vessels would obtain illegal alcohol from those ships and take it to shore.

 In response, the U.S. government extended its jurisdiction to twelve miles.
-This was to make it more time consuming, dangerous, and expensive for rum running boats. to get alcohol from the “rum rows.”
+This make it more time consuming and dangerous for rum running boats to get alcohol from “rum rows.”
 Yet this increased their profits.